influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/config.md

 ### `https-enabled = false`

+Determines whether HTTPS is enabled.
 Set to `true` to enable HTTPS.

 Environment variable: `INFLUXDB_HTTP_HTTPS_ENABLED`

 ### `https-certificate = "/etc/ssl/influxdb.pem"`

-The path of the certificate file.
+The path of the SSL certificate file to use when HTTPS is enabled.

 Environment variable: `INFLUXDB_HTTP_HTTPS_CERTIFICATE`

 ### `https-private-key = ""`

-The separate private key location.
+Use a separate private key location.
-If only the `https-certificate` is specified, the httpd service will try to load the private key from the `https-certificate` file.
+If only the `https-certificate` is specified, the `httpd` service will try to load the private key from the `https-certificate` file.
-If a separate `https-private-key` file is specified, the httpd service will load the private key from the `https-private-key` file.
+If a separate `https-private-key` file is specified, the `httpd` service will load the private key from the `https-private-key` file.

 Environment variable: `INFLUXDB_HTTP_HTTPS_PRIVATE_KEY`